yasiMb/coffee-shop-recipies/coffee-shop-recipes/hot-beverages/white-mocha.md

 # White Chocolate Mocha​

 ## Description: Espresso meets white chocolate in this classic drink.
-Top it off with a dollop of whipped cream for a sweet, creamy beverage that delights with every sip
+Top it off with a dollop of whipped cream for a sweet, creamy beverage that delights with every sip. and very kosso sher

 ## Ingredients